Night of the Living Dead (1990 film): Contemporary

-On Rotten Tomatoes the film has an approval rating of 67% based on reviews from 33 critics, with an average rating of 6.3/10, and a critical consensus that reads "Night of the Living Dead doesn't quite reinvent the original's narrative, but its sleek action and amplified gore turn it into a worthy horror showcase. ".
-On Metacritic it has a score of 54 out of 100 based on reviews from 18 critics, indicating mixed to average reviews.
+Modern assessment

+Night of the Living Dead went on to develop a cult following in the years since its original release.

 Bloody Disgusting rated it four-and-a-half out of five stars and wrote, "This film works on so many levels.
 Normally, remakes are horrible, and diverge so much from the original film.
 This one is so close to the original it's scary."
 Reviewing the Twilight Time Blu-ray, Adam Tyner of DVD Talk rated it 3.5/5 stars and wrote, "We'll never get a chance to see the remake that Tom Savini set out to direct.
 Still, despite the many missteps of this severely compromised version, Night of the Living Dead manages to distinguish itself as one of the more effective horror remakes out there."
 Reviewing the same disc at DVD Verdict, Patrick Naugle rated it 83 out of 100 and called it "one of the superior zombies movies available".

-Legacy

-In the several years since its debut, the remake has garnished a small cult following, with Savini often screening an uncut work print VHS copy of the film at conventions.According to Savini,“Years later I was at a midnight showing and did a Q&A before the movie, and I wasn’t going to sit down and watch it, but I did…And it was the first time that I saw it objectively, and it’s good!”

 In a retrospective at PopMatters, academic Cynthia Freeland compared the racial politics of the original film and the gender politics of the remake.
 Freeland concludes that the original film's depiction of Barbara makes for better cinema, and the more feminist-friendly update of Barbara is too derivative of standard "final girl" tropes.

+Savini often screens an uncut work print VHS copy of the film at conventions.
+According to Savini, "Years later I was at a midnight showing and did a Q&A before the movie, and I wasn't going to sit down and watch it, but I did...And it was the first time that I saw it objectively, and it's good!"